LevZed/LevZed/articles/TON/explorers-in-ton/explorers.md

 ## TonScan Explorer

 Good explorer for everyday use.
 It has a convenient interface, a lot of information, and search.
-The search is performed by public [address book](https://github.com/catchain/tonscan/blob/master/src/addrbook.json) (TON Foundation, OKX and etc.)
+The search is performed by the public [address book](https://github.com/catchain/tonscan/blob/master/src/addrbook.json) (TON Foundation, OKX and etc.)

 ### Features